JeffryGonzalez/applied-angular-nov-lab/labs/books.md

 The mock API has an endpoint at `/api/books`.
 It supports a `GET` request.

-We want to create a componet that lists out the data from the results of the HTTP call to this endpoint.
+We want to create a component that lists out the data from the results of the HTTP call to this endpoint.

 ## Steps